amjack0/Universal-Robot-UR5-Controller/README.md

 1. Install and build  ros-industrial/universal_robot from, https://github.com/ros-industrial/universal_robot.git ( make sure your package is installed in /opt/ros/kinetic and not locally.)
 2. Creat a new workspace in your local directory. eg.(universalbot_ws)
 3. Simply clone this repository in your new worksapce with, https://github.com/amjack0/Universal-Robot-UR5-Controller.git and build the package with catkin_make. look out for errors !
-4. Now, locate ros-industrial/universal_robot repo from opt/ros/kinetic. open files as a super user with command , eg. sudo gedit ur.gazebo.xacro.
+4. Now, locate ros-industrial/universal_robot repo from opt/ros/kinetic. open files as a super user with command , eg. '''console sudo gedit ur.gazebo.xacro '''
 5. open\
    common.gazebo.xacro\
    ur.gazebo.xacro\